In this article, we’ll show you how to transform images, scanned PDFs, and similar files into OCR PDF documents—making them fully searchable.

 !wget https://pbs.twimg.com/media/B_UpX3WU8AA2j3r.jpg -O ./data/images/image.jpg

-Alternatively, you can download and save the image on your computer.
+Alternatively, save the image locally on your computer.

 As iterated earlier, we are breaking the process into two steps:

-1. Define the output folders for the output PDF and the hOCR data related to the docTR results.
+Define the output folders for the OCR PDF and the hOCR data:

 import os